fossxo/fossxo/CONTRIBUTING.md

 ### 4. Build the Game
 Finally, you can build the game:
 ```
-# Build the game, user manual, and run the quick tests.
+# Build the game, player manual, and run the quick tests.
 cargo make dev
 ```